AntoineHo6/Whack-A-Shrimp/README.md

 # Whack-A-Shrimp

+Made in Java.
 Whack a Mole type game.